-The purpose of this safeguarding policy is to ensure every pupil at Willow Lane CP School is safe and protected from harm.
-The Department for Education (DfE) 'Keeping Children Safe in Education' (September 2022), states safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:
+The purpose of this safeguarding policy is to ensure every pupil at the Willow Tree Federation is safe and protected from harm.
+The Department for Education (DfE) 'Keeping Children Safe in Education' (September 2023), states safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

-- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

-• Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.